 The banking landscape continues to change, and increasingly, consumers are ditching brick-and-mortar banks for more flexible options.
 Online banks often come with fewer fees, better customer service, and higher APYs.
 There is no better example of this than Ally Bank.

 Ally Bank is one of the most popular mobile banking options.
-The online bank offers competitive interest rates and a variety of helpful features and services.
+The online bank offers competitive interest rates and various helpful features and services.
 This review will give an overview of the bank, so you can decide if it’s the right choice for you.